 Minnesota Clerical Test and Its Limitations

-The Minnesota Clerical Test was introduced in 1931.
-Since then the employers have been utilizing it to measure your clerical skills; perceptual speed and accuracy, for different clerical jobs.
-It has been improved many a times.
-However, in 1979, Andrew, Paterson and Longstaff revolutionized the Minnesota clerical test with new sets of norms and inclusion of other sub-tests.
+The Minnesota Clerical Test appeared in 1931.
+Since then the employers have been utilizing it to measure your clerical skills; perceptual speed and accuracy, for different administrative jobs.
+Andrew, Paterson, and Longstaff revolutionized the Minnesota test in 1979, with new sets of norms and inclusion of other sub-tests.
+The internet technology has added an immense value to the psychological instruments including Minnesota test.

-The classic Minnesota Clerical Test is comprised of two separately timed sub-tests; number comparison and name comparison.
-You are offered 100 identical and 100 dissimilar pairs of digital and letter combinations.
+The classic Minnesota Test is comprised of two separately timed sub-tests; number comparison and name comparison.
+You get 100 identical and 100 different pairs of digital and letter combinations.
 You are required to choose the identical pair in each item.

-While encountering a Minnesota Clerical Test you must keep following tips in your mind:
+While encountering a Minnesota Test, you must keep following tips in your mind:

 1- It is a multiple choice questionnaire.
 You can find only one correct answer in each item.

-2- You will find very slight difference in each dissimilar pair.
+2- You will find a very slight difference in each pair.
 It may be a letter or a digit.

 3- The identical pairs are mixed with dissimilar pairs randomly.